MPNeale/CS465-Fullstack/README.md

     How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

     Understanding how things work is a good marketable skill.
-Personally I don't think I will be going into full stack development.